Pyomo/pyomo/doc/OnlineDocs/getting_started/Expressions.rst

 global data as well as data passed in, including the model object.

-Operations on model elements results in expressions, which seems natural in expression like the constraints we have seen so far.
+Operations on model elements results in expressions, which seems natural in expressions like the constraints we have seen so far.
 It is also possible to build up expressions.
-The following example illustrates this along with a reference to global Pyton data in the form of a Python variable called ``switch``:
+The following example illustrates this, along with a reference to global Pyton data in the form of a Python variable called ``switch``:

 >>> switch = 3